UC-Berkeley-Extension/global/README.md

 ```

 ## Pre-deployment
+Permissions for the artifacts folder keep getting reset.
+You might have to run `sudo chmod -R 777 artifacts/build/` from your host machine before running `phing artifact`.

 When preparing an artifact for an environment other than `live`, normal best practice is to use the Pantheon dashboard to copy live database and files to the target environment.
 See [the Pantheon workflow documentation](https://pantheon.io/docs/pantheon-workflow) for details.